All Episodes

 But look, if you are, here's the way this stuff works, folks.

-Somebody, your stock closes at $58 and change on Wednesday, and somebody comes and offers you $65 for it the next day.
+Your stock closes at $58 and change on Wednesday, and somebody comes and offers you $65 for it the next day.

-You know, it's it's uh it's a tough thing.
+You know, it's a tough thing.

-And then and this is only the original offer.
+And this is only the original offer.

 I understand the emotional aspects of this.

-No more iconic company can you find than Anheuser Bush, and people are gonna say, can't we hold on to what's ours?
+And people are going to say, can't we hold on to what's ours?

 Can't we hold on to what's ours?

-Why do we have not bud?
+Why do we have not bud, please, anything but bud?

-You know, Brian, there is a reason that you are an engineer.
+Well, Ryan, you know, Brian, there is a reason that you are an engineer.

-He's whispering in my IFB.
+He's whispering in my IFB, what's the big deal, Russia?

-You can always drink Miller White.
+You can always drink Miller Light or Coors or Coors Light.

-What's to stop INBEV from buying them down the road, Brian?
+What's to stop InBev from buying them down the road, Brian?

-Where are you gonna draw the line?
+Where are you going to draw the line?

-We've got to take a brief time out, folks.
+We got to take a brief time out, folks.

-Sit tight, more straight ahead on the EIB network right after this.
+Sit tight more straight ahead on the EIB network right after this.

 Apparently, Senator McCain has spoken out, ladies and gentlemen, on the Supreme Court decision today that allows inmates at Guantanamo Bay to seek hearings on their detention in U.S. federal court, being granted rights equivalent to those of United States citizens.